SAP-samples/teched2024-developer-keynote/topics/DEV100A-build-chatbot-apps-aicore/README.md

  7. Go to the UI Canvas, switch to **Variables** tab.
  8. Create an app variable **history** as a list of objects with **role** and **content** as properties with text as the data type and remove the **id** field.
  9. Create a page variable **input** with type as text.
- 10. Create a data variable **SAP_AI** and leave the defaults selected.
+ 10. Create a data variable from the data entity **SAP_AI** and leave the defaults selected.
  11. Switch to the UI Canvas > **View** tab.
- 12. Delete the default elements on the page and add a **Large image list item component**.
+ 12. Delete the default elements on the page and drag and drop a **Large image list item component** on to the canvas.
  13. Select the **Large image list item component** and from the properties pane, click on the **Component Editor Icon**.

 ![Component Editor Icon](https://github.com/SAP-samples/teched2024-developer-keynote/blob/main/topics/DEV100A-build-chatbot-apps-aicore/images/component-editor-icon.png)